-Carbon monoxide connects to red blood cells, stealing oxygen from your body it requires to live.
+Carbon monoxide connects to red blood cells, robbing oxygen from your body it has to have to thrive.
 It blends with these cells more than 200 times more effortlessly than oxygen, creating a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, in place of oxygen, then gets taken to the essential organs via the bloodstream.
+Carbon monoxide, on lieu of oxygen, then gets taken to the essential organs via the bloodstream.
 In short, carbon monoxide robs your body of oxygen.
-Organs require oxygen; when they don’t have it, they begin to suffocate.
+Organs have to have oxygen; when they lack it, they begin to suffocate.

 Your body takes a long time to eradicate carbon monoxide; however, it can be taken in much faster.